 I am in love with my toothbrush.
 You heard me right.
 No, not just any toothbrush, but my old toothbrush.
 The one I just replaced with a fancy new (free from the dentist) model.
 My old, red toothbrush with the frayed edges that served me so well and kept my teeth clean and cavity free.
+If you want to know how to clean like a professional, your toothbrush is always the answer.

 You are probably wondering why anyone would love a toothbrush.
 A toothbrush can’t really love you back.
 It only serves a few purposes.
 It doesn’t last forever.
 It won’t hug you or kiss you or even tell you that you look pretty.